-CCAPD Closed Caption Detected, Address 0x90 [1]
+CCAPD Closed Caption Detected, Address 0x90[1]

-Logic 1 for this bit indicates that the data in the CCAP1 and CCAP2 registers is valid.
+A Logic 1 for this bit indicates that the data in the CCAP1 and CCAP2 registers is valid.

-The CCAPD bit goes high if the rising edge of the start bit is detected within a time window, and if the polarity of the parity bit matches the transmitted data.
+The CCAPD bit goes high if the rising edge of the start bit is detected within a time window and if the polarity of the parity bit matches the data transmitted.

-When CCAPD is 0, no CCAP signals are detected and confidence in the decoded data is low.
+When CCAPD is 0, no CCAP sequences are detected and confidence in the decoded data is low.